-Worldwide production of baker's yeast was approximately 3.1 million tons in 2003.90 It has undoubtedly grown since then.
-Cedar Rapids currently has one yeast production plant.
-The average production volume for a typical yeast production plant is approximately 19,000 tons per year.91 A recent online editorial claims that Red Star Yeast is the largest yeast manufacturing facility in North America, so one may reasonably assume that Red Star Yeast in Cedar Rapids produces greater than 19,000 tons per year of yeast.92 Saccharomyces cerevisiae is the most cultivated yeast and is generally used in brewing, wine-making, and baking.
+Worldwide production of baker's yeast was approximately 3.1 million tons in 2003.111 Production has undoubtedly grown since then.
+Cedar Rapids has been a growing power in yeast production.
+The Red Star/Lesaffre facility is thought to be the world's largest production facility, producing the yeast for roughly 40% of the bread made in North America.112 While exact production numbers are not available for the yeast industry, IBISWorld estimates that the U.S. yeast sector captured \$913 million in 2022.
+As Cedar Rapids' production has been expanding, national production has declined slowly over the past five years as yeast imports have increased.113 Saccharomyces cerevisiae is the most cultivated yeast and is generally used in brewing, wine-making, and baking.
 However, other yeasts can be used in specific baking applications where they produce more desirable products than S. cerevisiae, as shown in Table 16.